 No women were interviewed.
 No blacks were interviewed.
 No Latinos (including the undocumented) were interviewed.
 No Native Americans were interviewed.
 No Asians were interviewed.
 No Catholics were interviewed.
 No Protestants were interviewed.
 No Muslims were interviewed.
 No Mormons were interviewed.
-And to the best of our knowledge, no transgender persons were interviewed.
+And to the best of my knowledge, no transgender persons were interviewed.

 This triumph of patriarchy was not, however, equally distributed along descent lines: no one from the Ochs family, or any of the other branches of the family, was considered.

 This is a cement ceiling that even ISIS couldn't crack.

 In keeping with its incestuous tradition, the selection committee included senior executive Michael Golden and his sister-in-law, Trudy Golden.
-Carolyn Green-spon was on the committee: she is a family trustee and board member of the New York Times Company.
-Thompson, chief executive of the Company, was also on the committee.
+Carolyn Greenspon was on the committee: she is a family trustee and board member of The New York Times Company.

+Thompson, chief executive of the company, was also on the committee.

 No one not from the inner circle of the board, newspaper, or the family, was included.

 Who needs affirmative action?
 Who needs to advertise?
 Who needs a head hunter?

 This is an old-boys club par excellence.

 Thompson said the selection "was done in an extraordinarily careful, systematic way."
 On that, everyone can agree.
+It would be instructive to learn what Maureen Dowd thinks about this nativistic, misogynistic, racist, non-inclusive, diversity-be-damned, rigged hiring system at The New York Times.